rfong/sustenance/flavor/zi_ma_wu.md

 (Traditionally, you would toast and grind the black sesame yourself and use rice soaked overnight; this is the easy lazy version.)

-Unflavored tahini is a great shortcut so long as the sesame is toasted before use.
+Unflavored tahini is a great shortcut so long as the sesame is *toasted* before it's ground.
+If the tahini is made from raw sesame, it will taste bitter.
 I use Kevala black sesame tahini.

 *Ingredients*
 - 1 unit finely ground toasted black sesame paste